LiuSuen/rust-tour/Project1/README.md

 In complete version, users could play with it through link address.

 ## To do
-- To deplot on AWS Cloud Server
+- To deploy on AWS Cloud Server
 - To allow user to provide the input in the URL as the format URL/h-l.(h for head number and l for leg number)

 ## Reference